 This is a fantastic technique as it goes against the instinct of removing the camera from the eye after taking a photograph.
-With this, you can collect candid shots without interrupting the subject and can capture aftermath moments which have their appeal.
+With this, you can collect candid shots without interrupting the subject and capture aftermath moments with their appeal.

 In street photography, getting closer is important yet, at the same time, difficult.
 It is a common problem because photographers cannot get close enough without ruining the surroundings.
 Just move in enough to fill the frame with the scene without destroying the outlook.

-This would help to capture the intricate details that will make your images stand out and improve their quality.
-Don’t take this tip too much to heart, because it doesn’t work every time as some pictures work best with background and don’t require a close-up without any context.
+This would help capture the intricate details that will make your images stand out and improve their quality.
+Don’t take this tip too much to heart because it doesn’t work every time as some pictures work best with background and don’t require a close-up without any context.

 As street photography has moments that happen very fast, you have to be spontaneous, or else they will appear and disappear before you could even make the decision.
 Be decisive when you put the camera to your eye so that you don’t miss any shot.

 It is vital to go with the gut if you feel a scene has potential.
-So don’t waste time and click it so that you don’t lose anything.
+So please don’t waste time and click it so that you don’t lose anything.
 You might end up with many terrible photographs, but you will also get successful ones, which will make it worthwhile.

 Emotion and gesture

 You can even make the ordinary look extraordinary if you can capture the power of expressions.
 As a street photographer, it is your job to look for ideas and emotions in the scene.
 A primary way to excel is to capture the details of faces, the looks in the eyes, the gestures in bodies, etc.

 For this, you have to connect with the subject and glimpse inside their personalities to understand what they are feeling.
 This will lay a foundation for your images.
 Use the power of expressions and gestures to read people!